stephlocke/RSaturday-proposal/proposal/interestedparties.md

 We also asked how far the interested parties are willing to travel for an satRday event:

-    ## Warning: Removed 1 rows containing missing values (geom_text).

 ![](plot_travel-1.png)

-It seems that most respondents are interested in local events, but quote many (~31%) respondents are willing to travel as well.
+It seems that most respondents are interested in local events, but many (~31%) respondents are willing to travel as well.

 Further great news and promising feedback from the community is that the respondents are willing to actively take part in future events: